Civale dominates for 9th win, Indians blank Mariners 7-0

 Civale and the Indians didn't disappoint their fans, who still aren't sure what to make of this young team that can look lost offensively and relies so heavily on its pitching.

-Cleveland has hit plenty enough for Civale, who improved to 15-0 when his teammates score at least three runs.
+Cleveland has hit for enough Civale, who improved to 15-0 when his teammates score at least three runs.

-The crowd was festive, breaking into the wave and cheering every strikeout by Civale.

-“The energy was awesome, so that’s something that I felt on the mound several times,” Civale said.
-“There were several instances on the mound where I just kind of used that as extra adrenaline and that’s something that’s been missing from this game the past few years.

-“It’s really nice to have that back.
-Just have awesome fans here.
-That’s what we play for.”

-The Indians pounced on Dunn right away, scoring three times in the first.
+The Indians got the crowd revved up right away, scoring three times off Dunn in the first.

 Eddie Rosario had an RBI single, Dunn walked Bradley with the bases full to force in a run and Josh Naylor made it 3-0 with a single.
 The Indians could have done more to Dunn, but Rosario was thrown out at the plate by center fielder Dillon Thomas.